sintijab/sintijab.github.io/libs/storybook/src/weekender/markdown/en/the-power-of-love.md

 # The Power of Love

 Love feels like lightning that strikes through my body, and when I look at you I see myself with a glimpse of an eye.

-I recommend Bell Hook’s book “All about Love”- which speaks about what causes a polarised society and how to heal the divisions that cause suffering in workplaces, relationships and personal life.
+I recommend Bell Hook’s book “All about Love”- to understand better what causes a polarised society and how to heal the divisions that cause suffering in workplaces, relationships and personal life.

 ## CLARITY: GIVE LOVE WORDS